 “In the beginning God ( Elohim) created [by forming from nothing] the heavens and the earth.
 The earth was formless and void or a waste and emptiness, and darkness was upon the face of the deep [primeval ocean that covered the unformed earth].
 The Spirit of God was moving (hovering, brooding) over the face of the waters.
 And God said, “Let there be light”; and there was light.”
 GENESIS 1:1-3 AMP

-So I can write a blog post about nothing, because I believe creation is brought forth from nothingness.
+So I can write a blog post about nothing, because I believe creation can be brought forth from nothingness.

 Tell me more Chrissie